cecid/hermes-docs/docs/source/web_service_usage_guide.rst

    </SOAP-ENV:Body>
    </SOAP-ENV:Envelope>

-For more information on the elements in the SOAP Body of a send request, please refer to this article.
+For more information on the elements in the SOAP body of a send request, please refer to :ref:`ebms-2-0-sender-web-service`.

 Before sending an ebMS message, make sure that a partnership is registered.
-Please refer to the section Partnership Maintenance for more information.
+Please refer to the section `Maintaining Partnerships`_ for more information.

 Let’s take a look at the program parameters.